busybrain3053/DATA_ANALYSIS-BOOTCAMP-PORTFOLIO/README.md

 ## Overview

-This repository showcases my journey through an eight-week Data Analyst Bootcamp, where I learned how to transform raw data into meaningful insights using tools such as **Excel, SQL, Power BI, Tableau, Azure Cloud, and Python**.
+This repository showcases my journey through an eight-week Data Analyst Bootcamp, where I learned to transform raw data into meaningful insights using **Excel, SQL, Power BI, Tableau, Azure Cloud, and Python**.
 Each folder represents a completed weekly module that builds upon the previous one, showing my progression from spreadsheet analysis to coding, cloud integration, and visual storytelling.

-The focus throughout the bootcamp was on understanding and analysing **financial, health, and economic datasets**, applying data-driven methods to real-world problems such as global GDP performance and healthcare indicators.
+The bootcamp focused on **financial, health, and economic datasets**, analysing global GDP performance and health indicators to develop data-driven insights.

 ---